 The space $X_\Theta^h$ is the space of (generic) \emph{$\Theta$-horocycles} of $X$, classifying pairs $(Q,\mathfrak O)$, where $Q$ is a parabolic in the conjugacy class opposite to that of $P_\Theta^-$ (defined in \S \ref{sec:generalities}) and $\mathfrak O$ is an orbit for its unipotent radical $U_Q$ on the open $Q$-orbit on $X$.
-Saying the same words about $X_\Theta$ would produce a \emph{canonically isomorphic} variety \cite[Lemma 2.8.1]{SV}, and the operators $R_\Theta$ and $T_\Theta$ are defined in completely analogous ways as operators from $\mathcal S(X)$, resp.\ $\mathcal S(X_\Theta)$, to $\mathcal S(X_\Theta^h,\delta_\Theta)_\sigma$, so for notational simplicity we only describe below the definition of the former.
+Saying the same words about $X_\Theta$ would produce a \emph{canonically isomorphic} variety \cite[Lemma 2.8.1]{SV}, and the operators $R_\Theta$ and $T_\Theta$ are defined in completely analogous ways as operators from $\mathcal S(X)$, resp.\ $\mathcal S(X_\Theta)$, to $\mathcal S(X_\Theta^h,\delta_\Theta)_\sigma$.
+Thus, for notational simplicity, we only describe below the definition of the former.
 (From the definition it will be clear that $T_\Theta$ factors through the quotient $\mathcal S(X_\Theta)_\sigma$, which we noted in the diagram above in order to make sense of the inverse of $T_\Theta$.
-In some sense, $T_\Theta$ is the \emph{standard intertwining operator} between induction from two opposite parabolics, and $R_\Theta$ is its $X$-analog, showing up in the spectral decomposition of \emph{Radon transform}.)
+The operator $T_\Theta$ is essentially the \emph{standard intertwining operator} between induction from two opposite parabolics.)

 Let $\Lambda\in \Hom_{L_\Theta} (\mathcal S(X_\Theta^L),\sigma)$, where $\sigma$ is an irreducible representation of $L_\Theta$.
 Recall from \S \ref{sec:generalities} that the Levi variety $X_\Theta^L$ can be identified with the quotient of the open $P_\Theta$-orbit on $X$ by its unipotent radical $U_\Theta$.
 We define a $P_\Theta$-morphism: